20 Super Pretty Pictures of Finches

 Courtesy Sara Wunderlich

 “Every winter we have anywhere from 200 to 400 gray-crowned rosy-finches come to our backyard at the base of the Crazy Mountains north of Big Timber, Montana to enjoy the black oil sunflower seed we provide.
 They are pretty friendly and provide me with hours of photo opportunities each winter,” says Jerrty Taylor.
-Attract more birds to your yard with food, water and shelter.
+Check out the updated winter finch forecast for 2021-22.